 Introduction

-This agreement is made between the Technology Provider (the Provider) and EGI to cover the provision and support of the service as described hereafter.
+This agreement is made between the Technology Provider (the Provider) and the EGI Foundation to cover the provision and support of the service as described hereafter.
 The relevant contacts and representatives may be found in section 7.1.

-Once approved, this Agreement is valid for as long as the Technology Provider is part of the UMD Release Team, i.e. until the Provider registered in the Technology Provider wiki.
+Once approved, this Agreement is valid for as long as the Technology Provider is part of the UMD or CMD Release Team, , i.e. until the Provider registered in the Technology Provider wiki,.

 The Provider retains the right to terminate the Agreement at any time.
-If parties agree to end the Agreement, then the Provider is no longer part of UMD Release Team.
+If parties agree to end the Agreement, then the Provider is no longer part of UMD or CMD Release Team.

-The agreement is a document discussed and approved between the , and the partner or consortium of partners (the Provider) selected for delivery of the service.
+The agreement is a document discussed and approved between the EGI Foundation, and the partner or consortium of partners (the Provider) selected for delivery of the service.

 The agreement is a document discussed and approved by the EGI Operations Management Board (OMB) [OMB].
-Amendments, comments and suggestions must be addressed by the to the OMB by opening a GGUS ticket to the support unit.
-The will promptly inform the Provider about changes introduced to the requirements, service levels and targets defined in this document, and will ensure that the impact of the changes is understood.
+Amendments, comments and suggestions must be addressed by the EGI Foundation to the OMB by opening a GGUS ticket to the Operations support unit.
+The EGI Foundation will promptly inform the Provider about changes introduced to the requirements, service levels and targets defined in this document, and will ensure that the impact of the changes is understood.

-Amendments, comments and suggestions must be addressed to the contact given to the Provider (see section 7.1).
+Amendments, comments and suggestions must be addressed to the EGI Foundation contact given to the Provider (see section 7.1).

 Scope of the services